 Maker: Disaster Area

-More MIDI Control – Control up to four MIDI devices plus any combination of Disaster Area pedalboard switching systems.
-Connect a DPC-8EZ as a MIDI slave for a 13-loop controller!
+Control up to four MIDI devices plus any combination of Disaster Area pedalboard switching systems.
+Note that enabling any of the looper modes will disable control for the fourth MIDI device.

-Built-in SMARTClock – The DPC-5 Gen3 adds in support for sending MIDI Clock or tap tempo to your connected devices, without any additional hardware.
-The MultiJack connector can operate as an expression pedal inputs, tap tempo footswitch inputs, MIDI outputs, or isolated tap tempo outputs.
-The DPC-5 Gen3 can send either a global tempo / BPM for all presets, or a new tempo / BPM for each preset.
+Built-in SMARTClock – The DMC-3XL Gen3 adds in support for sending MIDI Clock or tap tempo to your connected devices, without any additional hardware.
+Our innovative MultiJack connector can operate as an expression pedal input, tap tempo footswitch input, MIDI output, or isolated tap tempo output.
+The DMC-3XL Gen2 can send either a global tempo / BPM for all presets, or a new tempo / BPM for each preset.

-Separate Expression and Roller Configuration – hundreds of players all over the world are in love with the expression rollers on their DMC and DPC Gen2 controllers.
-It’s a great way to add expression control without giving up valuable pedalboard real estate.
-The DPC-5 Gen3 allows you to map the roller to a variety of destinations.
+Separate Expression and Roller Configuration – hundreds of players all over the world are in love with the expression rollers on their DMC-3XL Gen2 controllers.
+It’s a great way to add expression control without giving up valuable pedalboard real estate, but in the Gen2 the roller and expression input are connected so that you can only use one at a time.
+In the Gen3, we’ve given the roller its own input channel, so that you can assign it independently from the expression input.

 MultiJack – we’ve brought the MultiJack over from the SMARTClock, but we’ve taught it some new tricks!
-The MultiJack can function as an expression pedal input, tap tempo footswitch input, or additional MIDI output by connecting the Disaster Area TRS to MIDI Adaptor Cable.
+Now it can function as an expression pedal input, tap tempo footswitch input, or a second MIDI output by connecting the Disaster Area TRS to MIDI Adaptor Cable.
 You can use our TRS Control Cable for Chase Bliss Audio to connect your Tonal Recall, Warped Vinyl or other Chase Bliss pedal for full MIDI control.
 Want more?
 Flip the DIP switches inside the pedal and the MultiJack can act as an isolated tap tempo output to your non-MIDI gear.
 Any of the pedals listed over on the TNT or SMARTClock pages can be controlled by the MultiJack.
-The MultiJack also supports selectable tap tempo subdivisions, so you can tap in quarter notes and have your delay set to dotted eighths.

 Easy Firmware Update – no more driver installation, app downloads, or weird Windows errors!
-Simply hold the bank up / save button and plug in your DPC, and it shows up on your desktop as a flash drive.
+Simply hold the mode button and plug in your DMC, and it shows up on your desktop as a flash drive.
 Drag and drop the new firmware over and you’re all set!
 (Mac folks will have to type three keystrokes, but you can handle that!)
 And our new 32-bit processor has more than eight times the available power of the Gen2 family.
 We’ll be adding support for more devices and more features as you request them!

 We’re glad you asked!
-If you have one MIDI device, the DPC-5 Gen3 can simplify selecting programs, send it expression or tap tempo, or even keep it locked in to a MIDI clock.
+If you have one MIDI device, the DMC-3XL Gen3 can simplify selecting programs, send it expression or tap tempo, or even keep it locked in to a MIDI clock.
 We can also control the loop recorder / looper on several popular devices such as the Strymon Timeline, Eventide H9, and Line 6 M9 / M13.
-Unlike the DMC-3XL and DMC-4 Gen3, the looper mode doesn’t occupy one of the device slots, so you can still get full control even with the looper mode enabled.

 — What do I need to hook all this stuff up? —